bloodstiller/bloodstiller.com/content/Walkthroughs/Driver-box.md

     -   `netexec smb $box -u $user -p $pass -M printnightmare`
     -   {{< figure src="/ox-hugo/2024-11-11-133623_.png" >}}
     -   It is, lets attack.
-    -   +Note+: I have a priv-esc checklist that I run through when I am working on machines and checking for `PrintNightmare` is one of these checks (I didn't just magically stumble upon the idea).
+    -   +Note+: I have a priv-esc checklist that I run through when I am working on machines and checking for `PrintNightmare` is one of these checks (I didn't just magically stumbled upon the idea).
 However now we have a viable path forward.

 ### Adding an Admin User using PrintNightmare CVE-2021-1675: {#adding-an-admin-user-using-printnightmare-cve-2021-1675}